526

 FAQs on Top SIEM Tools

 Q1.
-What exactly is a SIEM tool and why is it essential for cybersecurity today?
+What is a SIEM tool and why is it essential for cybersecurity today?

 A SIEM tool aggregates security data from across an IT environment for real-time analysis and security incident detection.
 It’s essential for detecting, analyzing, and responding to cyber threats, as well as for compliance reporting.